ibm-cloud-docs/assistant/assistant-add.md

 1. Click **Create**.

 1. Add a skill to the assistant by clicking **Add skill**.
 You can choose to add an existing skill or create a new one.

+    When you add a skill from here, you get the development version.
+If you want to add a specific skill version, add it from the skill's *Version History* tab instead.

     If you created or were given developer role access to any workspaces that were built with the generally available version of the {{site.data.keyword.conversationshort}} service (formerly Watson Conversation), you will see them listed as existing dialog skills.
     {: note}